 There was more, too.
 Kepanga is really chatty when he gets going, which is probably why he’s a sort of national character and PNG celebrity after appearances in several documentaries, including one focused on French cabaret dancers.
 I haven’t seen the movie, but the DVD cover is priceless.

 As Horowitz presented a plate of house-cured ham for everyone to taste (the New Guineans regarded the prosciutto-like consistency skeptically but tried a few slices), Paino remarked that in his village, “There’s a competition to prepare a pig.
 You must show that you’re a man.”
-Which prompted Horowitz, who had been listening intently as the guys talk, to mention the Big Apple Barbecue Block Party, where Ed Mitchell goes through something like 200 whole pigs annual.
+Which prompted Horowitz, who had been listening intently as the guys talk, to mention the Big Apple Barbecue Block Party, where Ed Mitchell goes through something like 200 whole pigs annually.
 Then he brought out a photo of his great-grandfather, who owned a Jewish delicatessen (no pigs there, but similar in spirit).
 The guys regard the black-and-white image, nodding their heads.

 “Food is not only food,” Paino says.
 “It must follow the customs; it makes the community stronger.”
 Kepanga chimed in that there’s a big difference in eating customs between the U.S. and where he’s from.
 “Sharing is part of the process,” he explains.
 “It’s not a pig for one person or one family.
 When you’re cooking, the smell travels around the village and everyone knows.”